marcoverpas/keynote_speech_Florence/README.md

 src="https://github.com/marcoverpas/figures/blob/main/3io_pc_baseline.png" width="1000">
 </figure>

-In principle, intermediate consumption can be included in the TFM by splitting the firm sector into 3 sub-sectors, corresponding to the 3 industries.
+*Note*: In principle, intermediate consumption can be included in the TFM by splitting the firm sector into 3 sub-sectors, corresponding to the 3 industries.
 However, as the number of industries increases, the TFM quickly becomes cumbersome without adding much information of relevance to sectoral balances.
 This is because intermediate consumption is an internal exchange within the firm sector, so that the sub-sector entries cancel out at the end of the period.
 By contrast, cross-industry interdependencies are more appropriately analysed through the input–output table, which is designed to capture the technological structure of production.
 The simplified input-output matrix of *Model 3IO-PC* is shown in **Table 3**.

 #### Table 3.
 Simplified input-output matrix